Scriptor/pharen/reference.markdown

 `map` takes a function and a list, calls the function with each item in the list, and returns a new list.
 So the above code simply returns a new list with double the values of the old one.
 A lambda keeps things simpler than having to worry about naming a function.
 Additionally, when combined with lexical scope anonymous functions can enclose lexically scoped variables at the time of its creation.
 Say

 #### Partial application #### {#partials}
 If the lambda syntax is too bulky and all you need to do is a simple computation, you can partially apply a function.
-This means you supply a function with fewer than than the minimum number of arguments.
-This results in the compiler creating another function that remembers those arguments already given and then takes any ungiven ones as its own parameters.
+This means you call a function with fewer than than the minimum number of arguments.
+The compiler creates another function that remembers the arguments already given and then takes any ungiven ones as its own parameters.

 It is best explained by an example, to rewrite the above code with partial application: